 What Should You Consider When Choosing a Natural Flea Treatment?

-With that being said, you need to consider your own situation as well as your cat’s needs.
+You need to consider your own situation and your cat’s needs.
 Even some natural flea treatments may not be safe if you have a younger or older cat or a cat with a certain medical condition.
-In any case, it’s a good idea to talk to your vet before starting any flea treatment, natural or not.
+In any case, it’s a good idea to talk to your vet before starting any flea treatment, natural or otherwise.

-And remember that when treating fleas, natural flea treatments work best if you treat not only your cat but your house too.
+Remember that when treating fleas, natural flea treatments work best if you treat not only your cat but also your house.
 If a natural treatment doesn’t work at effectively killing fleas, they will multiply and can still cause problems for you and your cat.

 Conclusion

 When used correctly, natural flea treatments can be both safe and effective.
-We think that the best natural flea treatment and repellent for cats is Ark Naturals Flea Flicker!
+We think that the best natural flea treatment and repellent for cats overall is Ark Naturals Flea Flicker!
 Tick Kicker!
 Spray.
 The best natural flea treatment and repellent for the money is Natural Chemistry Natural Flea Spray for Cats.
-Whatever product you choose, we hope it is effective for you.
+Whatever product you choose from these reviews, we hope that it is effective for you.
 Remember, it’s a good idea to talk to your vet before applying anything to your cat (natural or not) if some of the ingredients are potentially harmful.

 Featured Image Credit: Vaillery, Shutterstock